UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 1. Log in to the [Azure Stack portal](https://portal.frn00006.azure.ukcloud.com/).

+    For more detailed instructions, see [Getting Started Guide for UKCloud for Microsoft Azure](azs-gs.md).

 2. Click **Virtual Machines** on the left menu.

 3. Click the VM that you want to capture.